nreid/using_array_jobs/README.md

 The other SLURM parameters should be set to match the requirements of each task.
 For example, if you are aligning a fastq file using `bwa` and you want to use 4 CPUs, you would set `#SBATCH -c 1`.

 The key to making these jobs useful is in how you use the SLURM_ARRAY_TASK_ID variable.
-As an example, let's make 26 files:
+As an example, let's make 26 empty files, each named A.txt, B.txt ...:

 ```bash
 touch {A..Z}.txt